objcio/articles/2015-01-09-natasha-murashev.md

 **When you were pair programming, were there any big lessons you learned, or was it more about many little details?**

 I'm very detail oriented, so I do enjoy the tiny little things and tricks that I learn.
-For example, somebody showed me that you could turn on the Clang analyzer in Xcode and get much better warning messages.
-If someone wouldn't have told me, I would have probably not googled this kind of thing.
+For example, my coworker showed me that you could turn on the Clang analyzer in Xcode and get much better warning messages.
+If he wouldn't have told me, I would not have known to even google for this kind of thing.
 When you pair program, you learn these tiny things that people take for granted.
-Some blog posts about these things are actually my most popular ones, although I would have assumed that probably everybody except me knows this already anyway.
+Some of my blog posts about these tiny things are actually my most popular ones, although I initially assumed that probably everybody except me knows this already.

 In terms of bigger things, one of my coworkers at Capital One showed me how to apply the MVVM pattern in a real world situation.
 I've heard about it, I heard Facebook talk about it, but I wasn’t really sure how it worked, so it was really cool to have him walk me through an actual implementation of it.
-Next time, in a different app, I could apply it on my own then.
+Now, I use the MVVM pattern all the time in different apps.

 **Is there anything else that you want to share?**